loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_3.md

 preamble: "Now it's time to start writing some code that we can use in Optimizely CMS to get a server-side rendering with React."
 ---

-> ## Some new features
->
-> There are some base features in the project _lorem_headless_, and I will not go into depth for these.
+> There are some base features in the project _[lorem_headless](https://github.com/loremipsumdonec/optimizely-cms-models/tree/master/posts/lets_play_around_with_headless/example/lorem_headless)_, and I will not go into depth for these.
 The project has extended the routing so that it is possible to write http://localhost:59590/index.json to get the content in json.
 >
 > The project also uses an `IFilterProvider` to be able to add filters in a request based on some business logic.
 Which in this case checks if the controller is a `IWebController`.
 >